 If that question leaves you scratching your head, you are certainly not alone.
-I’ve noticed that more and more people are starting to feel almost completely disconnected from their inner self.
+I’ve noticed that more and more people are starting to feel almost completely disconnected from their true self.
 They tell me that they just don’t know who they really are, and they have no idea how to figure it out.

 Have you ever felt that way?

 There are many reasons why most people never really connect with their true self.
 For one thing there is nothing about the structure of our society that facilitates such a connection.
 In fact, the exact opposite is true.
 From a young age we are channeled in certain directions according to criteria like aptitude and the expectations of others.
 Of course, this is done for our own good based on the premise that a well paying career equates to a fulfilling life.

 Once we are fully vested in that pursuit, we begin to adopt it as our identity with no real awareness that it’s a role we are being programmed into.
 Any ambitions that don’t fit the mold are seen as foolish dreams rather than expressions of our true self.
 Ironically, most of the creative geniuses of history were originally labeled as foolish dreamers.

 We all have different roles to play in life and each of those roles comes with their own set of skills and responsibilities.
 On any given day you might be a parent, a technician, a marriage partner, a commuter, and a student or teacher.

 When you think about it, there are a limitless number of possible life roles.
 And it’s probably a reasonable assumption that your life involves a combination of several of them.
 Your life roles reveal a lot about your situation and how you spend your time, but…

 Do those life roles define who you are?